wmsiddiqui/ProjectDigitize/README.md

 ReJson also allows for updates to part of the object, which means we won't need to update the entire object, just the fields that change.
 For our purposes, immutable data such as type, ID, etc. will remain the same.
 The resources will change, so any change will just update those properties directly instead of having to explicitly update the entire object.

-Concurrency might be an issue with Redis, so we'll have to use some kind of versioning system.
+Concurrency for redis can be handled with [redlock](https://github.com/mike-marcacci/node-redlock).